Cloud303/wafr-remediations/cloudformation/kms/kms-service-keys.md

 ## Usage

 1. Upload the template to CloudFormation
-2. Specify the desired parameter values to enable/disable key creation for different services
+2. Specify the desired parameter values
 3. Create the stack
 4. Use the exported key and policy ARNs in other templates or applications